Stop Prompt Engineering. Start Context Engineering.

 - Is the context organized for the model, or organized for the engineer who wrote it?
 Logs dumped in raw form.
 JSON blobs the model has to parse mentally.
 Stale memory that contradicts current state.
 Context hygiene is a real skill.

 - What's the signal-to-noise ratio?
-A million-token window doesn't help if 900k of it is irrelevant.
-Models attend better to short, dense context than long, sparse context — even now.
+A large context window doesn't help if most of it is irrelevant.
+Models still attend better to short, dense context than long, sparse context — even with bigger windows.

 Last sprint we had an agent that kept misclassifying support tickets.
 The team's first instinct was to rewrite the system prompt.
 I asked them to print the actual context the model received on a failing case.